A Guide to Protecting Your Information & Privacy While Traveling

 General Tips for Protecting Your Privacy When You Travel

-Practice the following strategies to stay connected while remaining cyber safe on your travels.
+To protect yourself from identity theft, practice the following strategies to stay connected while remaining cyber safe on your travels.
 Before you take off, consider these pointers:

 Icon image of credit cardsOnly bring what you absolutely need when it comes to cards, travel documents, and other personal information.
 Not only will traveling lightly lessen the chances of everything getting lost or stolen, it will also keep your wallet compact and organized.

 Icon image of a computer screenHold off on posting anything on social media about your travel arrangements.
+Limit the number of people who know you’re going away.

 Icon image of a laptop with a padlockSecure your accounts and devices with strong passwords, passcodes, or mobile phone touch ID to lock your gadgets.